 A.1.1.
 As defined in the CHHSM, the ASN files will be a compliant CSV file.

 A.1.2.
-As the aerials can only be ordered for Central and South regions, the DCC will only supply the Aerial ASN files for Central and South regions and hence the aerial specification is only applicable for Central and South regions.
+As the aerials can only be ordered for 2G/3G Central and South Regions, the DCC will only supply the aerial ASN files for these Regions and hence the aerial specification is only applicable for 2G/3G Central and South Regions.

 A.1.3.
 The ASN record for aerials can contains both T1 (low gain aerial) and T2 (high gain aerial) types of aerials.
-These aerials are not part of the Comms Hub and hence are ordered separately as part of CH Auxiliary Equipment ordering process.
-Please refer to CHHSM for further information on these aerial types.
+These aerials are not part of the Communications Hub and hence are ordered separately as part of CH Auxiliary Equipment ordering process.
+Please refer to the CHHSM for further information on these aerial types.

 A.1.4.
 There will be exactly one ASN file for each consignment.
-This implies that there will be a separate ASN file for Comms Hubs and Aerials.
+This implies that there will be a separate ASN file for Communications Hubs and aerials.

 A.2.
 ASN Fields